Collecting your Data

 If the person you are searching for is a member of a regulated trade or profession, such as a barber, hair stylist, cab driver, undertaker, paramedic, nurse, doctor, lawyer or private investigator, they will be certified, licensed, or registered through a state agency.

-If your subject requires a state professional license, you can check that on the net for most of the major states.
+If the person whom you are searching for has (or should have) a state professional license, you can check that online for most states.
 For a complete list of links to professional licensing, just go to the Council on Licensure, Enforcement and Regulation.
 Their web site contains over thirty professions in which licensing or certification is involved and provided contact information for most of them in each of the 50 states.

 Architect, Barber, Certified Interior Designer, Certified Public Accountant, Cosmetologist, Examining Engineer, Forester, A Home Improvement Contractor, a HVACR Contractor, Landscape Architect, Land Surveyors, Master Electricians, Pawn Broker, Plumber, Real Estate Appraiser, Real Estate Agent, Professional Engineer, or a Second hand precious metal object dealer.